bloomberg/chromium.bb/src/docs/gpu/gpu_testing.md

 Additionally, the tests normally rely on the Gold server for viewing images produced by a test run.
 This does not work if the data is not actually uploaded.

+The pixel tests contain logic to automatically determine whether they are running on a workstation or not, as well as to determine what git revision is being tested.
+This *should* mean that the pixel tests will automatically work when run locally.
+However, if the local run detection code fails for some reason, you can manually pass some flags to force the same behavior:

-In order to get around both of these issues, simply pass the `--local-run` flag to the tests.
+In order to get around the local run issues, simply pass the `--local-run=1` flag to the tests.
 This will disable uploading, but otherwise go through the same steps as a test normally would.
-Each test will also print out a `file://` URL to the image it produces and a link to all approved images for that test in Gold.
+Each test will also print out `file://` URLs to the produced image, the closest image for the test known to Gold, and the diff between the two.

 Because the image produced by the test locally is likely slightly different from any of the approved images in Gold, local test runs are likely to fail during